-People who buy this suit choose not to use casket in favor of direct burial to the ground.
+People who buy this suit choose not to use a casket in favor of direct burial on the ground.
 Burial is recommended within 24 hours unless the body is refrigerated.
 The suggested burial depth for mushroom suit burial is only 4 feet, which ensures that the mushroom will germinate perfectly.

-Once buried in a mushroom suit, the bio mix of mushrooms will begin to grow from your body, helping decompose your body while eliminating toxins.
-The toxins will be turned into enzymes that will feed plant forms and enrich the earth.
+Once buried in a mushroom suit, the bio mix of mushrooms will begin to grow from your body, helping you decompose your body while eliminating toxins.
+The toxins will be turned into enzymes that feed plant forms and enrich the earth.
 This process saves energy and resources.

 A mushroom burial suit is a biodegradable way to leave this world.

-The infinity suit causes less pollution and damage to the environment compared with a traditional burial.
-This natural process of decomposition won’t trickle into the water supply or contaminate plant life.
+The infinity suit causes less pollution and environmental damage than a traditional burial.
+This natural decomposition process won’t trickle into the water supply or contaminate plant life.

 The mushrooms embedded in the suit will start working 24 hours after it’s worn by the deceased.
 The mushroom will break down the body by emitting enzymes.

 The fungi will deactivate the toxins in the body after biosorption while chelating heavy metals, which are unhealthy sources of pollutants.

 Mycoremediation is the process by which mushrooms remove toxic contaminants from the environment.

-The mushrooms break down organic toxins by breaking molecular bonds, which neutralizes toxins and breaking it down.
+The mushrooms break down organic toxins by breaking molecular bonds, which neutralize toxins and break them down.
 In the case of heavy metals, the fungus binds the toxin through chelation, turning the toxins innocuous.

 Mushrooms break down organic material and remediate toxins in the soil.
 This process is also used for cleaning up oil spills and nuclear meltdowns.

 The mushroom variety that can do this is mostly edible varieties like shiitakes and oyster mushrooms, which are very useful in cleaning the soil.